GEIGEIGEIST/TOTEM/docs/buildguide.md

 > **Note**
 > I'm using the transparent version of the case, so it's easier to see where everything goes, but it's identical to the black/white case.

-First install the standoffs from below into the top of the case.
+First, install the standoffs from below into the top of the case.

 ![Top case with standoffs](/docs/images/buildguide/case_top_standoffs.jpg)